OMGFramework/omg_framework/README.md

 mysql_async [https://github.com/brouznouf/fivem-mysql-async]

-NativeUI [https://github.com/FrazzIe/NativeUILua] (not in use right now but will be in future, why?, because i want make framework with less dependencies possible)
+RageUI [https://github.com/iTexZoz/RageUI] (not in use right now but will be in future, why?, because i want make framework with less dependencies possible)

 # :gear: **How to Install**